Dwarf Slayer Cult

 40 gold crowns to hire

-In a past life, they were likely Thunderers or Rangers.
-No one asks.
-Their skill with throwing axes is more than enough to prove their worth.
+In a past life, they were probably Thunderers or Rangers.
+No one dares ask, but their skill with throwing axes is more than enough to prove their worth.

 M | WS | BS | S | T | W | I | A | Ld |